poniponiponiponiponiponiponiponiponi/poniponiponiponiponiponiponiponiponi.github.io/_posts/2023-04-02-Scripting-GDB.markdown

 Out[3]: '$1 = (void (*)()) 0x55555555515d <main+4>\n'
 ```
 But there's no other way to change a register value than using
 `gdb.execute('set $rax = 0x10')`.
-The most important object that we will be
+The most important object that we will want to
-creating is the `Breakpoint` object.
-Even though it's name is breakpoint it can
+create is the `Breakpoint` object.
+Even though it's called a breakpoint, it can
 be also used to create watchpoints.
 The first constructor argument is a string
 that holds an expression for the `break` or `watch`.
 The second argument is
 what we want to create.
 Check [the